halmhatt/rand/README.md

 // Pick random item from array (ex. 'blue') Rand.choose(['red', 'green', 'blue', 'orange', 'pink']);

+// Choose with a different distribution, (ex. 'red' most of the times) Rand.choose(['red', 'green', 'blue', 'orange', 'pink'], 'exponential')

 // If you provide an empty array the function will return null Rand.choose([]); // null